hargup/intern_diary_2016/notes_from_mailing_list.md

 codec but  W3C should implement trusted computing anyway to protect the privacy of people.
 [8]

-    * John Foliot argues that they need to strip way the philosphical arguments about EME and think about from a purely technical point of view and then he justifies EME by saying it what the economy wants.
+    * John Foliot argues that they need to strip way the philosophical arguments about EME and think about from a purely technical point of view and then he justifies EME by saying it what the economy wants.
 Failing to realize that "This is what economy wants" is not a technical argument, neither he justifies that W3C should do what CEOs want them to do.

     * Carr, Wayne supports the proposal without justification.
 [10]

-    * Henri Sivonen counters John's post by saying that standard setters need to make value judgement all the time and arguing "Don't use it if you don't like it", is an extremly naive solution and doesn't tackle the issue of lack of level playing field [11].
+    * Henri Sivonen counters John's post by saying that standard setters need to make value judgement all the time and arguing "Don't use it if you don't like it", is an extremely naive solution and doesn't tackle the issue of lack of level playing field [11].
 In the next email says that the lack of interoperability of `<video>` and `<audio>` shouldn't be taken as role model also.
-He countered Pritchard's example about Trusted computing by pointing out in his example the "Evil Maid" was an adversary but in EME the adversary is the user, he also says that it'll be laughable to say EME protect's user's privacy.
+He countered Pritchard's example about Trusted computing by pointing out in his example the "Evil Maid" was an adversary but in EME the adversary is the user, he also says that it'll be laughable to say EME protects user's privacy.

     * Bob Lund supports the proposal by saying it is a good first step to support problems of content providers and device manufacturers.
 [13]

-    * Tab Atkins points out that the legal difference between encyption and using an arbitary codec is that the former is covered by DMCA but the later isn't.
+    * Tab Atkins pointed out that the legal difference between encryption and using an arbitary codec is that the former is covered by DMCA but the later isn't.
 [14]

     * Specifically replying to Henri, Mark Watson argues that EME is not about adding DRM to the web but about improving existing plugin based system.